Get the latest travel measures for Business Travel in a snapshot.

 All passengers are advised to check the Polish Governmental Site regularly before their flight in case of change to the travel restrictions.

 Entry to Portugal is allowed to:

-All passengers need to fill in an ePLF (Passenger Locator Form) right after their check in, since it is obligatory to include the seat number.
-Manual PLF can be filled only if the passengers has proof of inability to fill the ePLF online (screenshot of technical issue, internet breakdown etc.)
+All passengers need to fill in an ePLF (Passenger Locator Form) right after their check-in, since it is obligatory to include the seat number.
+Manual PLF can be filled only if the passenger has proof of inability to fill the ePLF online (screenshot of technical issue, internet breakdown etc.)

 Flights from Austria, Belgium, France, Germany, Iran, Italy, Netherlands, Spain, Switzerland, Turkey, USA and United Kingdom are suspended.